-The Black TV & Film Collective is a non-profit organization with the mission to create opportunities for artists of color to achieve their long-term career goals within the television, film & digital entertainment industries.
+The Black TV & Film Collective is a 501c3 with a simple mission: to create career advancing opportunities for Black and Brown artists to achieve their long-term goals within the entertainment industry.

 There is power in numbers and together there is unlimited potential in what we can achieve.

 The Collective In Action